eighteen73/wp-cli-tools/README.md

 A collection of WP-CLI helpers for our team's development workflow.

-**Important:** These are extremely opinionated for our development preferences and may not be useful to others.
+**Important:** These are extremely opinionated to match our development preferences and may not be useful to others.
+Functionality may also change unexpectedly as our workflows evolve.

 ## Installation